Priyanshu1-62/iNoteBook/README.md

 ---

 ### 🗺️ Overview
-- iNoteBook is a fully responsive, Vite powered MERN-stack project designed to be your everyday companion for jotting down insights, to recollect inspirations, to reflect on stored Eureka moments, or to preserve hot teas for future gossips !!
+- iNoteBook is a fully responsive, Vite powered MERN-stack project designed to be your everyday companion for jotting down insights, to recollect inspirations and Eureka moments, or to preserve hot teas for future gossips !!
 - __💅 Styling and UX:__ Tailwind CSS, a utility-first framework, is used for designing responsive, mobile-friendly layouts.
 Other notable features include:
   - Fully integrated dark theme
   - Minimalist, clean and uncluttered UI